MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 ### Minimum version

+There are a few features to be aware of that automatically change the minimun version support in your MSIX Package.

+#### Enforce Microsoft store versioning requirements
 If you convert your existing installer using a version of the [MSIX Packaging Tool](tool-overview.md) earlier than **1.2019.701.0**, the tool had Enforce Microsoft Store versioning requirements on, or used another tool to create your package that did not set the minimum version to 10.0.16299.0 (Windows 10, version 1709).
 This will cause an error message when deploying your app to Windows 10, version 1709 or a later version.

 To fix this issue, open the **MSIX Packaging Tool** and edit your app through **Package Editor**.
 Open your manifest and set the `MinVersion` attribute of the `TargetDeviceFamily` element to "10.0.16299.0".